 - Chapter 12 was rewritten to describe how the team, and more importantly the organization they work within, evolve into a Disciplined DevOps strategy.
 In the first edition we just took the team to the Continuous Delivery: Lean point, but in this edition we take them right into DevOps.

-- Appendix A was rewritten to reflect the latest release of the DA toolkit.
-When the first edition was released the 2.1 version of the toolkit was overviewed in the Appendix.
-Since then the toolkit has been expanded to address four levels – DAD, Disciplined DevOps, Disciplined Agile IT, and now Disciplined Agile Enterprise (DAE) – instead of the original three.
-With the addition of DAE the DA toolkit provides true insight for how to begin supporting business agility within your organization.
+- Appendix A was rewritten to reflect the latest release of the DA tool kit.
+When the first edition was released, the 2.1 version of the tool kit was overviewed in the Appendix.
+Since then the tool kit has been expanded to address four levels – Foundation, Disciplined DevOps, Value Streams, and Disciplined Agile Enterprise (DAE).
+This enables the DA tool kit to provide true insight for how to support business agility within your organization.

 - General updates were made throughout the book, including the update of several diagrams to reflect the evolution of DAD, expanding on a few ideas that readers said they wanted to hear more about, and fixing a few outstanding grammar errors.